kosyfrances/kosyfrances.github.io/_posts/2017-07-20-rundeck-zabbix.markdown

 This article explains how you can integrate Zabbix trigger-based actions into Rundeck.
 The code snippets and examples are written in Python3, using Zabbix API version 3.2 and Rundeck API version 20.

+Update: If you just want a quick setup without wanting to know how it is done, you can skip the rest of this article and use the [rundeck-zabbix](https://github.com/kosyfrances/rundeck-zabbix) CLI tool.

 ## Real world example
 * A service stops running
 * Zabbix fires trigger and sends notifications